Acute lymphocytic leukemia

 - Frequent or severe nosebleeds

-- Lumps caused by swollen lymph nodes in and around the neck, underarm, abdomen or groin
+- Lumps caused by swollen lymph nodes in and around the neck, armpits, abdomen or groin

 - Pale skin